-The good news is that there are a number of fairly simple home remedies you can try when you’re looking into how to get the smell out of shoes, most of which are surprisingly effective.
+The good news is that there are several fairly simple, natural, and quick home remedies you can try when you’re looking into how to get the smell out of shoes, most of which are surprisingly effective.

-Therefore, whether your shoes are stinky from sweat or they get wet from a run in the rain, keep reading for the best tips on how to get rid of shoe odor and how to get rid of smelly shoes!
+Therefore, whether your shoes are stinky from sweat or they get wet from a run in the rain, keep reading for the best tips on how to get rid of shoe odor!

 Let’s jump in!